JooKop/DAO-Guard/README.md

 # DAO-Guard
-DAO Guard protects your DAOs with Proof of Existence
+DAO Guard protects your DAOs with Proof of Existence.

+# Running
+Run `npm run start` to run the project at port 3000.